brennanbrown/old-blog/_posts/2016-03-26-usage-of-wiggle-room.md

 This time is also only a small fraction where we feel as though we’re _waiting for something_.
 Whether it’s waiting in line, or doing household chores, or on a boring lunch break — we have the urge of waiting for this time to be over.
 To be able to get to a more interesting part of the day.

-I think this is an absolute, terrible **mistake**.
+I think this is an absolute, terrible <b>mistake</b>.
 If you add all of these moments throughout a lifetime you end up with hours of unused life.

 Our most-used remedy for this is the attention equivalent of fast food — mindlessly and endlessly scrolling through social media or checking superficial e-mails.